-Prerequisites: Successful completion of Music 12-A or similar class at another college.
-(Students should have the ability to read treble and bass clef very well).
+Prerequisites: Successful completion of Music 12-B or similar class at another college.

 Student Learned Outcome (SLO): The successful student will perform piano solos from memory and music scores.
 Additionally, the successful student will develop an advanced understanding of form, harmony, and dynamics.